TomTruyen/Fitness-Application-Compose/README.md

 ## Setup

-- Copy local.defaults.properties to local.properties and fill in the values
+- Copy `local.defaults.properties` to `local.properties` and fill in the values
+- Download google-services.json and move it to the `app/` directory